dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/running_full_node.md

 ```

 However, if you want to use your node to query historical data, configure a custom pruning strategy to retain more states.
 Retaining more states increases storage requirements.

-## Next Steps
-With your full node, you can:
-- Get realtime data about your account, including margin and open positions
-- Get an in-order history of the network
-- Build an orderbook to integrate with programmatically
-- Place, confirm, and cancel orders